bioprojects/GLASS-JANIS-comparison/README.md

-If there is anyone who would like to utilize this program for tabulation of another data file with different data format, please take a contact with corresponding authors kajihara or k-yahara at niid.go.jp for discussions and collaborations we will appreciate.
+If there is anyone who would like to utilize this program for tabulation of another data file with different data format, please take a contact with corresponding authors kajihara and k-yahara at niid.go.jp for discussions and collaborations we will appreciate.